Official Government Website

 As of July 1, 2020, the Idaho Educational Interpreter Act now includes preschool aged students.
 Meaning all interpreters that work with students in a public school setting that is school aged now follow the Idaho Educational Interpreter Act (IC § 33-1301 – IC § 33-1304)

-Can someone with a provisional permit from IBOL interpret for adults who are Deaf or Hard of Hearing in an educational setting?
+Can someone with a provisional permit from IDOPL interpret for adults who are Deaf or Hard of Hearing in an educational setting?
 (IEP meetings, assemblies, parent-teacher conferences, etc.)

 • Each provisional permit holder will have a plan with their supervisor specifying what settings and situations the provisional permit holder can interpret in.
 If there are no restrictions interpreting in these settings, then that is acceptable.
 For the list of Provisional Permit holders and their approved settings, that information can be found here